-96% to 95% Amber 1 (Contact home) If your child's attendance falls between 97% and 96%.
+96% to 95% Band 2 - Risk of under achievement Amber 1 (Contact home) If your child's attendance falls between 97% and 96%.
 The year team will contact you to discuss any barriers to good attendance and offer support to improve attendance.
 If attendance continues to fall, then a falling attendance letter will be sent home.
 Your child's attendance will be monitored for two weeks and then reviewed.
 You will be informed of our findings through a letter.
 (Falling attendance letter 2 or improvement letter).
-96% to 90% Band 3 - Severe risk of under achievement Amber 2 (Attendance concern meeting) If your child's attendance falls between 96% - 90%, a letter will be sent inviting you to an Attendance Concern Meeting with the Year Team. - You will have had the following letters and will also be invited into school for a pupil support meeting.
-Falling attendance letter 1
+96% to Band 3 - Severe risk of under achievement Amber 2 (Attendance concern meeting) If your child's attendance falls between 96% - 90%, a letter will be sent inviting you to an Attendance Concern Meeting with the Year Team.
+90% You will have had the following letters and will also be invited into school for a pupil support meeting.
+Falling attendance letter 1 Falling Attendance letter 2 Parent phone call by year team over attendance concerns (meeting if required).
+10